FlorinAndrei/TensorAim/README.md

 [Pillow](https://python-pillow.org/) is a better fit here.
 Much simpler API, the Numpy interface could not be more intuitive, and it's probably a bit faster too, I guess.

-Use the right tool for the job, folks!
+Use the right tool for the job.

 ### Communication with hardware